The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Why Are VLLMs Poor at Hierarchical Visual Recognition?

 \textbf{Vision-Language Tuning Is \emph{Not} the Reason.} Acute readers likely have noted that our previous LLM results are about the LLM parts of VLLMs, not the ``true'' standalone LLMs.
 Does the vision-language tuning, which is needed when one connects a visual encoder with an LLM, compromise LLMs and potentially induce catastrophic forgetting of taxonomy knowledge?

-We answer this question by studying the original LLMs from which VLLMs are initialized, using the same text-only hierarchical classification setup described in Section~\ref{subsec:LLMBAD}.
-Figure~\ref{fig:llm_results} (Left) compares LLaVA-OV-7B and Qwen2.5-VL-7B's LLMs with their corresponding original LLMs.
-First of all, we see that the original LLMs are on par with or even worse than their vision-tuned counterparts, indicates that the standalone LLMs still lack a strong grasp of taxonomy knowledge.
-Interestingly, Qwen2.5-VL's LLM actually outperforms its original LLM on all taxonomies; in other words, the vision-language tuning actually enhances the LLM's (text) hierarchical consistency.
-In contrast, LLaVA-OV's vision-language tuning weakens the LLM's (text) HCA.
+We answer this question by studying the original LLMs from which VLLMs are initialized, using the same text-only hierarchical classification setup described in Section~\ref{subsubsec:textHCA}.
+Figure~\ref{fig:llm_results} (Left) compares InternVL2.5-8B and Qwen2.5-VL-7B's LLMs with their corresponding original LLMs.
+First of all, we see that the original LLMs are on par with or even worse than their vision-tuned counterparts, indicating that the standalone LLMs still lack a strong grasp of taxonomy knowledge.
+Interestingly, Qwen2.5-VL’s LLM outperforms its original LLM on every taxonomy, and InternVL2.5-8B’s LLM also improves on four of five; in other words, the vision-language tuning actually enhances the LLM's (text) hierarchical consistency.

 \textbf{LLMs Encode Hierarchical Structures Effectively but Cannot Decode Them Sufficiently.} Next, we shift attention to the LLM embeddings of the concepts in our taxonomies --- if the embeddings do not provide sufficient hierarchical structural cues, there is little chance LLMs can decode them.
-To this end, we convert a taxonomy into language prompts of three variants:

-We then train a linear classifier for each taxonomy level to probe the average embedding of the language tokens in every layer of an LLM.
-Figure~\ref{fig:llm_results} (Right) summarizes the (text) HCA results of Qwen2.5-VL-7B's LLM on iNat21-Plant: The text embeddings give rise to highly hierarchically consistent linear probes.
-Especially for Prompt 3, with the ground-truth hierarchy labels withheld, the linear probes that receive only the leaf node embeddings can still achieve near-perfect hierarchical consistency in the LLM's deeper layers.
+To this end, we convert a taxonomy into language prompts of four variants: We then train a linear classifier for each taxonomy level to probe the average embedding of the language tokens in every layer of an LLM. \Cref{fig:llm_results} (Right) summarizes the (text) HCA results of Qwen2.5-VL-7B's LLM on iNat21-Plant: The text embeddings give rise to highly hierarchically consistent linear probes. {Even for Prompt 3 (ground-truth hierarchy labels withheld) and Prompt 4 (hierarchy-free input)}, the linear probes that receive only the leaf node embeddings can still achieve near-perfect hierarchical consistency in the LLM's deeper layers.
 In other words, the specialized linear probes can decode the taxonomy knowledge significantly better than the general-purpose LLM.